 - Have you thought of all the other materials before, during, and after the triathlon competition?
 For example:

 • Corona certificate / test certificate

 We hope that we could give you a good checklist in the areas of general, training, nutrition, competition, and organization.
-We are happy if we can support you in successfully competing in your race, no matter if it is an Ironman or a sprint distance.
+We are happy if we can support your triathlon season start, no matter if you want to compete in a an Ironman or a sprint distance.